calebchiajg/Learning_Project---SQL_Project_Data_Job_Analysis/README.md

 - **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ![Top Paying Roles](assets/top_paying_job.png)
-*Bar graph visualizing the salary for the top 10 salaries for data analysts; created using Numbers on Mac* -I do understand that at this point of time, I lack data visualizing skills and I plan to upskill myself on that portion.
-I won't be trying to display any data visualizing skills below anymore as I've yet to master them at this moment.
+**Bar graph visualizing the salary for the top 10 salaries for data analysts; created using Numbers on Mac**

+- I do understand that at this point of time, I lack data visualizing skills and I plan to upskill myself on that portion.
+- I won't be trying to display any data visualizing skills below anymore as I've yet to master them at this moment.

 ### 2. Skills Required for remote top-paying jobs